Life As a Regulatory Affairs Manager

 The states with the most job growth for Regulatory Affairs Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Regulatory Affairs Managers make between $52,550 and $183,430 a year.
+The salary for Regulatory Affairs Managers ranges between about $52,550 and $183,430 a year.

 Regulatory Affairs Managers who work in District of Columbia, Virginia, or California, make the highest salaries.